DHRUVOPS360/CICD-pipeline-for-Flask-Application-with-App-Engine/README.md

-# To deploy Hello World Python app to Cloud Functions using Cloud Build
+# To deploy Hello World Python app to App Engine using Cloud Build